 SAG-AFTRA members are also protected from discrimination and sexual harassment from agents and their representatives.
 Agents must place the interest of the member above their own and shall never consider or act upon their own interests when they are adverse to the interests of the member.
 In addition, those agents franchised under Rule 12-C are bound by the non-discrimination provision found within that agreement.

-If a SAG-AFTRA member believes that he or she has been the victim of unlawful discrimination or harassment, he or she should immediately report the incident to SAG-AFTRA’s EEO & Diversity Department at 1-800-724-0767.
-SAG-AFTRA takes all incidents of harassment and discrimination seriously and ensures confidentiality for the affected party.
+If a SAG-AFTRA member believes that he or she has been the victim of unlawful discrimination or harassment, he or she should immediately report the incident to SAG-AFTRA’s EEO & Diversity Department.
+SAG-AFTRA takes all incidents of harassment and discrimination seriously and seeks maximum confidentiality for the affected party.
 Formal complaints filed with SAG-AFTRA shall be processed appropriately based on the union's internal guidelines and policies.

 The following is intended to provide you with an understanding of what a discrimination and/or harassment claim would entail and the relevant deadlines associated with any claims you may wish to file through state or federal agencies.
 Please be advised of the multiple deadlines for filing discrimination/harassment claims with federal and state agencies and courts.
 We recommend that you consult with a private attorney to discuss further options.
 State agencies have deadlines for filing complaints that can range from 180 days to one year, and the Federal EEO Commission has a 180-day deadline which can be extended to 300 days if a state or local agency enforces a law that prohibits employment discrimination on the same basis.